Cambarus acuminatus: Distribution and habitat

 The known range of this species complex extends from Columbia, South Carolina northward to southeastern Pennsylvania, encompassing much of the Piedmont Plateau and Gulf Coastal Plain.
 However, C. acuminatus sensu stricto appears to be restricted to the Saluda River Basin in northwestern South Carolina.
 It prefers third order or higher streams with a steep gradient and pool, riffle, and run habitats.
 Adults prefer cobble substrates with boulders and slabs, under which they hide, while juveniles can be found in more sheltered areas such as leaf packs, undercut banks, and woody debris.

 Conservation status

 The population of C. acuminatus sensu stricto appears stable within its range.
 However, threats to this species do exist.
-Several kilometers of former habitat in the Saluda River were lost due to the construction of a damn in 1905.
+Several kilometers of former habitat in the Saluda River were lost due to the construction of a dam in 1905.
 Habitat loss will continue to threaten this species due to its restricted range within the Saluda River drainage.
 At least some parts of its habitat are protected within the Sumter National Forest.
 Additionally, populations of Procambarus clarkii, an aggressive invader outside of its native range, has been found in the Saluda River.
 This species often displaces native crayfish species, and could have serious consequences for C. acuminatus.